Takeo, Japan: What to pack, what to wear, and when to go [2023]

 A versatile choice is this one

-A plug adapter that supports outlet types A and B. Be careful to find the necessary type.
-The vast majority of adapters for sale now are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Take care to pick the necessary type.
+Many adapters currently available are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 • Luggage scale to avoid fees